AudioNet/node-core-audio/README.md

 Basic Usage
 =====
-This package is setup as a "pull" system, meaning that the audio engine will call your processing function when it's ready to get new samples. "push" methods where you post audio to the sound card are available as well.
+The basis usage is as a "pull" system, meaning that the audio engine will call your processing function when it's ready to get new samples. "push" methods where you post audio to the sound card are available as well.